nethical6/nethical6/README.md

-## Nethical 🤯
+## Nethical
-16 year old code hobbyist aspiring to create something innovative.
-Loves linux, android and open-source.
+17 year old code hobbyist aspiring to create something new.
-Currently working on [DigiPaws](https://github.com/nethical6/digi-paws), a powerful productivity game/utility.

-real
+Loves a piece of everything but sucks at sports 😔